RPA: The smarter way to reconciliations

 Artificial intelligence may be the future.
-But when it comes to reconciliations, the present belongs to robotic process automation (RPA).
+But when it comes to reconciliations, the present belongs to robotic process automation (RPA), with automated reconciliations processes being a much bigger focus for the industry.

 A recent industry survey found that, while organisations are starting to integrate AI into their businesses, so far the majority are enjoying little to no return on their investments.* Although 9 out of 10 see artificial intelligence as a business opportunity, many initiatives fail, with 70% of companies reporting minimal or no impact from AI.